 - meet the entry requirements for the apprenticeship.
 These vary, depending on the industry, so check with the relevant industry training organisation (ITO) to find out more.

 New Zealand Apprenticeship fees vary, and the best way to find out about them is to talk to your employer or ITO.
 However, fees are generally minimal as apprenticeship courses are subsidised.

 You may have course-related costs for NZQA registration, training materials and support from the ITO.

 What qualification will I get?

-At the end of your apprenticeship you will receive a Level 4 national certificate in the area you studied.
-For example, a National Certificate in Seafood (Level 4) or a National Certificate in Automotive Engineering (Level 4).
+At the end of your apprenticeship you will receive a Level 4 New Zealand certificate in the area you studied.
+For example, a New Zealand Certificate in Seafood Processing (Level 4) or a New Zealand Certificate in Automotive Electrical Engineering (Level 4).

 Find out more